 Figure 7.
 Population Change in Region, 2000-2010

 Between 1960 and 2010, Mars Hill lost more than 25% of its population (between 1980 and 2010, Mars Hill lost more than 15% of its population), less than Aroostook County as a whole, but far more than all comparison communities except Fort Fairfield.
 During the same period, the population of Mapleton and Presque Isle increased by 5-8%.
 Between 2000 and 2010, Mars Hill’s population grew slightly, but less than Easton and Mapleton.
+These two towns are bedroom communities to Presque isle.
+They are perceived to have a lower cost of living and strong and vibrant recreation programs.
+Mapleton is also a member of SAD #1, which is considered an asset.
+Easton’s population grew significantly since 2009 due to a large influx of Amish residents, estimated at nearly 10% of its population.
+Mars Hill may potentially benefit from this new group of residents as vacant farmland is becoming more difficult to obtain in both Easton and Fort Fairfield.
 The County’s population continued to decline over the past decade.

 Population Projections